Lukas-Forst/Python/README.md

 ### time-calculator

 a function which takes a start time and duration.
-It will be calculated the end time and how many days passed, optional the day of the week will be displayed.
+It will calculate the end time and how many days passed, optional the day of the week will be displayed.